 Each region fills its entry quota according to its own rules, subject to national guidelines.
 Please consult the regional chapter, handbooks, and websites for more information.
+Divisional quotas to the Regional Championships must reflect current gender populations.

 U14 Regional Championships